trampgeek/moodle-qtype_coderunner/Readme.md

 call the *Twig Context*.
 The default set of context variables is:

  * STUDENT\_ANSWER, which is the text that the student entered into the answer box.
  * TEST, which is a record containing the testcase.
-See [The Twig TEST variable)(#the-twig-test-variable).
+See [The Twig TEST variable](#the-twig-test-variable).
  * IS\_PRECHECK, which has the value 1 (True) if the template is being evaluated asY a result of a student clicking the *Precheck* button or 0 (False) otherwise.
  * ANSWER\_LANGUAGE, which is meaningful only for multilanguage questions, for